TinkerTurtle/Sentry-Picam/README.md

 * Raspberry Pi Camera Module v2 (others not tested)

 ## Prerequisite Software
-* raspivid  - This should already be installed if using Raspberry Pi OS.
+* raspivid  - This required for motion detection since raspivid provides motion vectors
 * ffmpeg    - This is only required for custom triggers and reviewing recordings.

 ## Quick Setup